cljung/did-samples/vc-setup-scripts/README.md

 This is an ARM Template for deploying Azure resources that are needed to start issuing your own Verifiable Credentials from an Azure AD tenant.
 It will not register the application you need in your Azure AD B2C tenant.

 In the screenshots below uses the name `ContosoEmployee`.
-For your B2C deployment you should consider using a name like `ContosoMembershipClub`, etc.

 ## Make sure you have an Azure AD Premium tenant
-First, you need to make sure that you are using Azure Active Directory P1 or P2.
-If you don't have a P1/P2, Verifiable Credentials will not work.
-You can find out if you have a P1/P2 in the overview section of the Acure Active Directory blade in portal.azure.com
+First, you need to make sure that you are using Azure Active Directory P2.
+If you don't have a P2, Verifiable Credentials will not work.
+You can find out if you have a P2 in the overview section of the Acure Active Directory blade in portal.azure.com

 ## Verify you can see Enterprise Application Verifiable Credentials Issuer Service
 Second, you need to make sure you see the application named `Verifiable Credentials Issuer Service` in the `Enterprise Application` section in the AAD blade.
 Switch to Type = `Microsoft Application` and search for it.